 The patient suffers from reduced urine and blood because of the increase in sweat from the body.
 To counter this, the patient needs to be rehydrated with water or other fluids.
 The person may also feel cold even though their temperature is rising.
-Ideally the patient’s environment should also be kept as cool as possible.
+Ideally, the patient’s environment should also be kept as cool as possible.

-Conjunctivitis is an inflammation of the surface of the eye which can cause redness, therefore the alternative name of red eye.
+Conjunctivitis is an inflammation of the surface of the eye which can cause redness, therefore the alternative name of red-eye.
 The Zika virus causes the viral version of this condition although it can be caused by bacterial infections as well.
 The eye waters, has stickiness and feels painful.

-The fluid produced is infectious so patients have to be wary of spreading the infection to others around them.
+The fluid produced is infectious and so patients have to be wary of spreading the infection to others around them.
 The eye condition cannot be treated with medicines used for the bacterial version but will clear up when the virus leaves the patient’s system.
 The disease does not affect vision.

 In addition to conjunctivitis, some patients experience eye pain as an effect of the infection.